 Pound the chicken flat.
-I use the Pampered Chef meat tenderizer with the pokey side down.
+I use this dual-sided meat tenderizer with the pokey side down.
 I love that this is reversible and that it comes apart for cleaning and storage.

 Dredge the chicken breast in a cup and a half of AP flour seasoned with salt, pepper, onion powder, garlic powder, and Italian seasoning (about a teaspoon of each).

 Fry in about 1 inch of oil.
 This can be olive or canola, whichever you prefer.
 I use about medium high heat.

 Slice some fresh mushrooms.
 White or Portabella both work well for this recipe.
 This is about 8 ounces.

 Fry until golden.
 Place on a plate in a 200 degree oven to keep warm.